 - Acquired through work

-- Acquired during the existence of marital union
+- Acquired during the existence of the marital union

-Additionally, there are certain characteristics with the division of things for the personal usage of spouses, things intended for the child, the exercise of vocations or occupations, as well as the household items, which are determined upon each particular case.
+There are certain particularities when it comes to the division of spouses’ items for personal use, items for the child, items for crafts or occupations, and household items, which are determined in each particular case.

-Bearing in mind what we have already mentioned, i.e., that in practice, the greatest disagreements between spouses arise precisely because of the division of property, the best way to prevent such a situation and avoid the long-term processes is to conclude a (pre)nuptial agreement when the spouses were still on good terms.
-In this way, you regulate all possible situations in advance, so that the possibility of a dispute arising during divorce is reduced to a minimum.
+As we have previously mentioned, since the biggest misunderstanding between spouses in practice occurs because of property division, the option to prevent this and avoid long court proceedings is to conclude a (pre)nuptial agreement when the relations between partners are still harmonious.
+In that way, you are regulating all possible situations in advance, so that the possibility of a dispute occurring during the divorce is minimized.

 Marriage is not easy, even when it has an international element, and it is specifically hard when it comes to international marriage.